iandtek/101250449_comp3123_labtest2/README.md

 Welcome to my Lab Test 2 of Full Stack!

+You can see the final result deployed [here](https://simonbermudez.com/gbc/full-stack-1/lab-test-2)

 In this assignment I have made a application that will display the weather of Any City specified in the Weather.jsx component.

 Using [Open Weather API](https://openweathermap.org/api) I use my API key from the config to fetch the weather information and icon for the city set in the config.